javascript-tutorial/en.javascript.info/2-ui/1-document/11-coordinates/article.md

 If any of the coordinates is negative or exceeds the window width/height, then it returns `null`.

-In most cases such behavior is not a problem, but we should keep that in mind.

 Here's a typical error that may occur if we don't check for it:

 ```js